J.Jill, Inc. (NYSE:JILL) Short Interest Update

-J.Jill, Inc. (NYSE:JILL – Get Free Report) saw a large increase in short interest in December.
-As of December 15th, there was short interest totalling 222,100 shares, an increase of 39.7% from the November 30th total of 159,000 shares.
-Based on an average daily volume of 107,300 shares, the short-interest ratio is currently 2.1 days.
-Approximately 4.6% of the company’s stock are short sold.
+J.Jill, Inc. (NYSE:JILL – Get Free Report) was the recipient of a large growth in short interest during the month of December.
+As of December 15th, there was short interest totalling 222,100 shares, a growth of 39.7% from the November 30th total of 159,000 shares.
+Approximately 4.6% of the shares of the company are short sold.
+Based on an average daily trading volume, of 107,300 shares, the short-interest ratio is presently 2.1 days.

-J.Jill (NYSE:JILL – Get Free Report) last announced its quarterly earnings results on Tuesday, December 5th.
-The specialty retailer reported $0.78 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.62 by $0.16.
+J.Jill (NYSE:JILL – Get Free Report) last issued its quarterly earnings data on Tuesday, December 5th.
+The specialty retailer reported $0.78 earnings per share for the quarter, topping analysts’ consensus estimates of $0.62 by $0.16.
+The firm had revenue of $150.13 million for the quarter, compared to analyst estimates of $145.85 million.
 J.Jill had a return on equity of 316.35% and a net margin of 5.40%.
-The business had revenue of $150.13 million for the quarter, compared to the consensus estimate of $145.85 million.
-Equities research analysts predict that J.Jill will post 2.83 earnings per share for the current fiscal year.
+Analysts expect that J.Jill will post 2.83 EPS for the current fiscal year.

 J.Jill Company Profile